DanielStuttgart/CarND-PID-Control/README.md

 * K_p = 0.12
 * K_d = 2.8
 * K_i = 0.0001
+If the *proportional* part of the controller is chosen too high, the car starts to swerve and gets unstable.
+The *derivative* term is used for predicting the system behavior and thus improves the stability of the system.
+With the proportional and derivative terms, a permanent error / systematic bias can occur.
+The *integral* term is used for compensating this systematic bias.
+If chosen too high, this integral term may overshoot.

 Following videos show the result with these gain parameters: